"I can see ghosts. I can talk to ghosts and, if necessary, I can kick some serious ghost butt."

 Secretary: [tiredly] Oh, Adam.

-Adam: [solemnly] It's true.
+Adam: It's true.
 It happened last year.
 My sister. [voice drops conspiratorially] She's adopted.

 Suze: [laughs again]

 Father Dominic: [coming out of his office] Mrs Ackerman, what a pleasure to see you again.
 And this must be Susannah Simon.
-Come in, won't you? [noticing Adam for the first time] Oh, no, Mr Mc Tavish.
+Come in, won't you? [noticing Adam] Oh, no, Mr Mc Tavish.
 Not on the first day of a brand new semester.

-Adam: [shrugging] What can I say?
+Adam: What can I say?
 The broad hates me.

-Father Dominic: Kindly do not refer to Sister Ernestine as a broad, Mr Mc Tavish.
+Father Dominic: Kindly do not refer to Sister Ernestine as a broad.

-Consummate Liar: Suze, through years of practice.
+- Consummate Liar: Suze, through years of practice.
 She's so good that she even manages to lie convincingly to Father Dom, several times, over the course of the series.
-The only people she consistently has trouble with are her mother (she's pretty hard to fake out, since she's a journalist and used to looking for lies; plus, Suze never feels very good about doing it, since her mom is "a nice lady who really doesn't deserve a biological freak for a daughter") and Jesse, who catches onto it from pretty much day one.
+The only people she consistently has trouble with are her mother (since she's a journalist and used to looking for lies; plus, Suze never feels very good about doing it, since her mom is "a nice lady who really doesn't deserve a biological freak for a daughter") and Jesse, who catches onto it from pretty much day one.

-Cool Loser: Suze, it seems, though the reasons for the 'loser' half of her statement are more obvious than normal for this trope.
+- Cool Loser: Suze, it seems, though the reasons for the 'loser' half of her statement are more obvious than normal for this trope.
 Thanks to her dealings with ghosts and the supernatural, she easily comes of as 'weird' and 'jinxed', occasionally talks to walls or to people who aren't present, and has been known to snub the company of more popular girls in favour of people she actually likes.
-She seems to teeter neatly on the edge between, however, thanks to her good fashion sense, confident, fearless attitude and general attractiveness and intelligence.
+She seems to teeter on the edge between, however, thanks to her good fashion sense, confident attitude and general attractiveness.

-Jesse finally snaps and delivers the mother of all beat-downs to Paul Slater after the latter insinuates that he has been sleeping with the girl he loves, Suze for months.
-The latter ends up with a broken nose, and the former barely even takes a single blow.
+- Jesse finally snaps and delivers the mother of all beat-downs to Paul Slater after the latter insinuates that he has been sleeping with the girl he loves, Suze for months.
+The latter ends up with a broken nose and is almost drowned, while the former barely even takes a single blow.

 Father Dominic: [after witnessing Suze punch the ghost of a former student who called her bitch one too many times] Interesting mediation techniques they're teaching out east these days.

-The Determinator: Deconstructed with Suze.
-Her raw determination and fiery nature can be one of her best assets, and a part of the reason she's liked by her friends, especially as it's usually fuelled by a protective instinct and a sense of responsibility.
+- The Determinator: Deconstructed with Suze.
+Her raw determination can be one of her best assets, and a part of the reason she's liked by her friends, especially as it's usually fuelled by a protective instinct and a sense of responsibility.
 It has, admittedly, helped her to survive in many situations where she could have died.
 However, on more than one occasion her overconfidence gets her badly hurt, and someone- often Jesse, who warns her that she's taking on too much beforehand- comes to her rescue.
-Jesse criticises her for this in Haunted/Grave Doubts, reminding her that she's not invulnerable and begging her to accept a little help from the people who care about her once in a while.
-She does improve a little over time, realising when she needs to bring in a little extra help- most notably in Darkest Hour/Young Blood, when Jesse is exorcised and Maria de Silva/Diego is targeting her family, she asks for Father Dom's help in blessing the house in the hopes that, as a devout Catholic, Maria will at least balk at intruding inside the house, giving them time to deal with her.
+Jesse criticises her for this in Haunted/Grave Doubts, reminding her that she's not invulnerable and begging her to accept a little help from the people who care about her.
+She does improve a little over time, realising when she needs to bring in a little extra help, most notably in Darkest Hour/Young Blood, when Jesse is exorcised and Maria de Silva/Diego is targeting her family, she asks for Father Dom's help in blessing the house in the hopes that, as a devout Catholic, Maria will at least balk at intruding inside the house, giving them time to deal with her.